haskell/cabal/Cabal/doc/installing-packages.rst

 .. option:: --libsubdir=dir

     For use with Setup.hs files built against a version of Cabal prior to 1.25.
-    With later versions of Cabal, you should prefer :option:`--commonlibdir` and :option:`--hidir`, which let you separately specify where binary libraries and interface files get installed, so that binary libraries can be installed to a shared directory..
+    With later versions of Cabal, you should prefer :option:`--binlibsubdir` and :option:`--hidir`, which let you separately specify where binary libraries and interface files get installed, so that binary libraries can be installed to a shared directory..